ABOUT THE BEACON

 The Beacon is situated at Customhouse Quay in Greenock and overlooks the River Clyde estuary towards the hills of Argyll and Dunbartonshire.
 There can be few theatres in the country which will enjoy such a spectacular location.

 The Beacon has 2 performing spaces, together with a bistro/bar and 3 large rehearsal rooms which can be extended to provide a function suite for up to 170 guests.
 The new building will use cutting-edge theatre technology as well as providing wi-fi, online bookings and infrastructure for live television broadcasts.

 The main stage of the Beacon is one of the largest in Scotland.
 It will come fully equipped including a full height fly tower with counterweight system, two trap doors, retractable orchestra pit and generous wing space.
-The theatre can accommodate over 500 patrons on three levels.
+The theatre can accommodate 500 patrons over three levels.

 Our studio can seat 130 people on retractable bleacher seating and is adaptable as a black box space, which can be used end stage, in the round, cabaret etc.

-The Beacon will be a significant new addition to the Scottish theatre and arts scene and will become a venue of choice for touring productions as well as being a vibrant hub for the local community theatre groups within the area.
+The Beacon is a significant new addition to the Scottish theatre and arts scene and is a venue of choice for touring productions as well as being a vibrant hub for the local community theatre groups within the area.

 ABOUT THE ARTS

 The Arts Guild Theatre was the main theatre serving the Inverclyde area for 65 years.
 Originally, the building (constructed in the 1880s) was a private baths club but when the baths fell into disrepair in the 1930s, Greenock Arts Guild – a group of local amdram enthusiasts, bought the building immediately after the war, and over the following 10 years, raised funds and converted the building to a 500 seat theatre with rehearsal rooms.
 Indeed, the deep end of the pool became the stage – a fact which has not gone unnoticed by many an actor!!